 ATVFL: What are the benefits of VBM for people with disabilities that have visual impairments or any other type of disability?

 Doug: Personally, I like to go to the poll and use the machine.
 We’ve worked for years to get accessible machines to vote with, and the [Help America Vote Act (HAVA)] requires that they be in every precinct and I like using it.
 But the problem with COVID-19 is that it just isn’t safe – health-wise or safety-wise – to go to the polls, at least that’s my feeling.
-Since we’re staying home because of the crisis so we don’t get sick or have a problem, we felt it’s very important to be able to vote by mail so we’re able to stay home and still cast our votes.
+Since we’re staying home because of the crisis so we don’t get sick or have a problem, we felt it’s very important to be able to vote-by-mail so we’re able to stay home and still cast our votes.
 To me, that’s the main reason for VBM.
 I still prefer to go to the polls and vote, but it’s just not safe for me as far as I’m concerned.

 Jim: I think there are a number of people in the communities that simply won’t go to the polling places […] and the availability of a VBM option certainly will hopefully increase voter participation.